Handbook Courses & MCQs Cases Publish Case

 Also known as: Ying-Yang Flap

-A double rotation flap can be considered in cases where the adjacent skin does not provide enough laxity for single-sided flap closure or when for aesthetic reasons a large single-sided arc is undesirable.
+A double rotation flap is considered when the adjacent skin lacks sufficient laxity for single-sided flap closure or when a large single-sided arc is aesthetically undesirable.

 Acknowledgement